State of Technology - Texas Industry Forum 2026 Banner

 Overview

-State of Technology – Texas Industry Forum 2025 is the premier industry event focused on gov tech in the State of Texas.
-This half-day event brings together Center for Digital Government market analysts and key government leaders to unveil their forecasts on future initiatives impacting IT across the state.
-Designed for sales and marketing leaders, the Forum provides insights to help turbocharge business strategies and validate sales and marketing activities.
-Why attend?
+State of Technology – Texas Industry Forum 2026 is the premier industry event focused on gov tech in the State of Texas.
+This half-day event is designed to provide sales and marketing leaders with insights to help validate and turbocharge business strategies and activities.
+Attendees at the Forum will:

 • Get exclusive insights from the state CIO and government tech leaders about the hottest opportunities, emerging trends and groundbreaking initiatives shaping Texas’ gov tech market.

-• Gain in-depth knowledge on the state’s IT priorities and plans.
+• Gain in-depth knowledge of the state’s IT priorities and plans as requests are made for the biennial budget.

-• Take a deep dive into the technology trends disrupting the status quo and revolutionizing how Texas’ government serves the public.
+• Take a deep dive into technology trends revolutionizing the way that Texas’ state and local governments serve the public.

 • Get insights into the driving forces behind government IT spending.